We empower patients and communities to change the way that drug development happens in rare disease.

 2. We de-identify your data

 If you choose to participate in RDMD Research, you can contribute your de-identified health information to researchers who are interested in learning more about your condition.
 “De-identified” data means data that is stripped of any personally identifiable information, such as your name, birthday, address, email, or any other information that someone could use to find you.
-This way, a researcher who gets access to your personal health data will have no idea that those records and data are yours specifically.
+This way, a researcher who gets access to your personal health data will not know that this information belongs to you.
 We do this to protect your identity and to minimize the risk that anyone can trace health data back to you.
 Most of the time, we aggregate, or “pool,” your de-identified data with that of other patients, so that all the data is shown as a batch.
 We will never share your name or identifiable information with external researchers unless you explicitly tell us to.
 (And even then we will make extra sure that you are certain!)

 3. You control where your data goes